pvcnt/accio/docs/accio/usage/experiments.md

 ## Specifying parameters

-When defining an experiment, you can override any input of any node specified in the workflow graph.
+When defining an experiment, you can specify values for parameters.
+You must specify a value for all parameters, except if they are only used by optional inputs.
 You can either specify a single value or multiple values for any parameter, triggering the execution of multiple versions of the same original workflow.
-Accio supports three ways to specify parameters: single value, list of values and range of values.
+Accio currently supports three ways to specify parameters: single value, list of values and range of values.

 ### Single value